uran99/urancoin/README.md

 # urancoin
-This is my forst altcoin!
+This is my first altcoin!